BendingSpoons/katana-swift/README.md

 We use a lot of open source projects ourselves and we wanted to give something back to the community, hoping you will find this useful and possibly contribute. ❤️

-## Where is the UI?

-The previous version of this library was a mix of UI and logic.
-Our idea was to create a framework to structure the application as a whole.
-By using Katana in more and more apps, we felt it was better to split the library in two pieces: logic, which you can find in this repository, and UI, that has been moved into a [separated repository](https://github.com/BendingSpoons/katana-ui-swift).
-You can also find the previous readme and source code [here](https://github.com/BendingSpoons/katana-swift/tree/a87dbe114458a46032d94e577b2fc5896a9a870f).

-We wrote several successful applications using the declarative UI layer that Katana provides.
-We still think that the declarative approach is really a good one when it comes to complex UIs that have to manage several states and transitions.
-At the same time, we also spent a considerable amunt of time bridging UIKit's features into Katana UI layer.
-While in some cases the bridge was easy to implement, in other cases we had to create non trivial code to manage the gap between UIKit and Katana.
-We felt that being continously in contrast with UIKit really wasn't the way to go and so we decided to put some effort to fix this problem.
-The result is [Tempura](https://github.com/BendingSpoons/tempura-swift).
-Tempura is a lightweight, UIKit friendly, UI layer that aims to provide a declarative-like approach to UI without being in contrast with UIKit.
-We love it, and we really encourage you to [check it out](https://github.com/BendingSpoons/tempura-lib-swift)!

 ## Overview

 Your entire app `State` is defined in a single struct, all the relevant application information should be placed here.